r3s-shane/r3s-shane.github.io/_posts/2020-11-10-tmg-episode-4.md

 ## Building Effective Security Teams (Shane's Show Notes)

-####Why does this matter?####
+#### Why does this matter? ####
--Employee engagement is key to both recruiting and retaining top talent.
++ Employee engagement is key to both recruiting and retaining top talent.
 Failure to effectively engage teammates has a real impact to the business:
-	-Losing key employees may cost the organization may cost the organization upwards of [216% of their salary](https://www.americanprogress.org/wp-content/uploads/2012/11/CostofTurnover.pdf)!
+	- Losing key employees may cost the organization may cost the organization upwards of [216% of their salary](https://www.americanprogress.org/wp-content/uploads/2012/11/CostofTurnover.pdf)!
-	-Disengaged employees are less productive and may bring down team morale.
+	- Disengaged employees are less productive and may bring down team morale.
-	-Turnover impacts business process continuity.
+	- Turnover impacts business process continuity.

-####What makes people want to be part of any team?####
+#### What makes people want to be part of any team? ####
 + Surround yourself with the right people and making sure you have **RIGHT PEOPLE IN THE RIGHT SEATS** (Remember [Traction, Ch 4](https://amzn.to/2Iyj6gs)).
 	- The right role is super important.
 It's great to encourage people out of their comfort zones, but putting a very analytical teammate in a people facing role may put them in a position to fail.
 	- Putting a people person into a very analytical role may cause them to fail.